IRGen: Generative Modeling for Image Retrieval: Implementation Detail

-\textbf{Implementation details.} We adopt ViT-B for encoder and similar architecture for decoder (12 transformer decoder block with dimension 768).
+We adopt ViT-B for encoder and similar architecture for decoder (12 transformer decoder block with dimension 768).
+The input image is of resolution $224\times 224$ and is partitioned to $14 \times 14$ patches with each patch sized $16 \times 16$.
 Intuitively, a warm initialization of encoder should largely stable the training process.
 We thus warm-start the model with encoder initialized by the pretrained CLIP model~\cite{radford2021learning}.
+We randomly initialize the remaining fully connected layer and the decoder.
+The semantic image tokenizer is trained with a batch size of 128 on 8 V100 GPUs with 32G memory per card for 200 epochs.
+We adopt an AdamW optimizer~\cite{loshchilov2017decoupled} with betas as $(0.9, 0.96)$ and weight decay as $0.05$.
+We use cosine learning rate scheduling.
+Note that we set the initial learning rate as $5e-4$ for the FC layers.
+The learning rate of the encoder is set as one percentage of the learning rate of FC layers.
+We train our models with 20 warming-up epochs and the initial learning rate is $5e-7$.
 For training autoregressive model, we select similar image pairs $(x_1,x_2)$.
-As current retrieval datasets are labeled with class information, we randomly sample an image $x_2$ which shares the same class with $x_1$ as the nearest neighbor.
+Since current retrieval datasets are usually labeled with class information, we randomly sample an image $x_2$ which shares the same class with $x_1$ as the nearest neighbor.
+For autoregressive model, we use batch size of 64 on 8 V100 GPUs with 32G memory per card for 200 epochs.
+The optimizer and the scheduler are same as the semantic image tokenizer mentioned above.
+The initial learning rate is $4e-5$ for the decoder and the learning rate for encoder is always one percentage of that for decoder.
 The hyperparameter for quantization is set to $M=4$ and $L=256$ for fast inference.
-We discuss other choices in the ablation study.
-More details can be found in the supplementary material.

-\textbf{Baselines.} We evaluate the performance comparing with following five competitive baselines: 1) ResNet-101~\cite{he2016deep} trained from ImageNet dataset, denoted as Res101-Img, which is usually used as a feature extraction tool for many tasks; 2) CLIP~\cite{radford2021learning} trained from 400M image-text pairs, whose features have exhibited powerful zero-shot capability; 3) CGD~\cite{jun2019combination}, a state-of-the-art method based on ResNet; 4) IRT~\cite{el2021training}, a Transformer-based model for image retrieval and the best model IRT$_{\text{R}}$ is adopted; 5) FT-CLIP, a baseline FineTuned from CLIP on the target dataset.
-For CGD and IRT, we reproduce them in order to ensure the same data process and the comparable model size (ResNet-101 is adopted for CGD and DeiT-B is adopted for IRT) for fair comparison.
-We also include their best numbers from their original papers for context.
+For ImageNet and Places365, the experimental settings are the same as before except that we enlarge the layer of decoder to 24 to increase the capacity for AR modeling.